Synthetic Controls with Multiple Outcomes

 with Wei Tian (UNSW) and Valentyn Panchenko (UNSW)

 We generalize the synthetic control (SC) method to a multiple-outcome framework, where the conventional pre-treatment time dimension is supplemented with the extra dimension of related outcomes in computing the SC weights.
-This generalization improves the reliability of treatment effect estimation, and can be particularly useful for evaluating the effect of a treatment on multiple outcomes or when only a small number of pre-treatment periods are available.
+This generalization reduces the risk of overfitting and improves the reliability of the SC method, particularly when the number of pre-treatment periods are small.
 To illustrate our method, we provide a new perspective on the classic SC application to the 1990 German reunification.